voxpupuli/puppet-wildfly/README.md

 ## Module Description

-The wildfly module can install, configure and manage - using its HTTP Management API - Wildfly (8/9/10) and JBoss EAP (6.1+/7.0+).
+The wildfly module can install, configure and manage - through its HTTP Management API - Wildfly (8/9/10) and JBoss EAP (6.1+/7.0+).

 ## Setup